Nov 01, 2025

 This modular stack design allowed us to update individual components independently whilst maintaining clear dependencies between infrastructure layers.

-The integration testing mechanism was particularly important for ensuring quality:
+Integration testing was particularly important for ensuring quality.

 This approach gave us confidence that each deployment was fully functional before promoting to the next environment.